PLOS/Dockerfiles/README.md

 In each image, create a file at /root/version.txt that contains the version number representing the built artifacts.
 For example, "0.5.0-SNAPSHOT".

+Here are some of the files you will find in each of the project directories, and what they are used for:

+__build-image.sh__ - Builds an image from the source code of the project

+__compile.sh__ - An intermediate build container is used before the final image is created.
+This script performs inside that container what is needed to turn your project source code into its compiled assets (commonly .war files) and then collects additional files (commonly config files and database migrations) into a common place so the runnable image can grab them.

+__Dockerfile__ - The Dockerfile for the runable image of the project

+__run.sh__ - The script that is run in the foreground inside your container.
+This commonly consists of seeding the database, processing configuration templates, and running a service like tomcat.

+__(configuration templates)__ - You will see various files (ie - context.xml) in project directories.
+These are specific to that project and are simple templates that are processed at run time with whatever environment variables were set (most commonly in the docker-compose file).

 Scaling/Load Balancing
 ----------------------